 Unfortunately, no. If you order a GEMSTONE ring and it doesn't fit, please contact me for a return or an exchange.

 I try to design every bracelet to be an average length of 7.5,” or to fit like a 7.5” bracelet, but some may be slightly shorter or longer to accommodate the design.
 If you need an especially short or long bracelet, please contact me by email or phone before placing your order to get confirmation that I can in fact easily make that adjustment.
 If I feel that altering a design for a specific fit will require a considerable amount of extra labor, there may be an extra fee for that service.

 Be sure to send me a separate email after ordering to remind me of any approved special instructions.
 You can easily do this by replying to your emailed order confirmation.

 Almost all necklaces are adjustable for length by 2-4 inches, depending on the design.
-Some designs, such as lariat necklaces, or some of the long necklaces are not adjustable.
-Pendants are on average 16-19.”
-Please feel free to inquire about the specific length of any design by email.
-Instructions for specific lengths are the same as for bracelets.
+Some designs, such as lariat necklaces and some of the long necklaces, are not adjustable.
+Short pendants are on average 17-19.”
+Please feel free to inquire about the specific length of any design by email if it is not listed.
+Instructions for specific length requests are the same as for bracelets.
 Please refer to the above answer.

 If I have the materials on hand to make a new one, then yes.
 The cost of a replacement earring is 60% of the current cost of that pair of earrings, plus shipping and any applicable tax.
 In some cases, I may need you to ship the remaining earring back to me so I can best match it.
 If my current stock of the material doesn't match the original, then it will be necessary to purchase a whole new pair.